| Industry Case Studies Restaurant

 network by over 33% and now has over 180 franchisees across Canada,

 the United States and Mexico.
 As a result: sales increased by 67%.
+The President understood that the chain's phenomenal growth reaffirms

+its position as the number one casual dining restaurant in Canada.
 The Financial Post and Arthur Andersen LLP and CIBC named the client

 one of Canada's 50 Best Managed Companies for three consecutive

-SQM's Profit Building tool allowed the client to demonstrate trackable,
+terms.
+Maintaining Desired Frontline Behaviours SQM's Profit Building tool allowed the client to demonstrate trackable,

 positive results to head office, franchisees, restaurant managers